JulianMato/NSSA441-P2/CaseStudyReport2.md

 <br>
 <br>

-## Inter & Intra Pod Travel Time - Experiment -
+## Inter & Intra Pod Travel Time With ECMP - Experiment -
 For this experement, we generated 5 minutes worth of traffic and graphed it by tcp.analysis.ack_rtt on wireshark.
 We did this once from one pod to the other in other words inter pod traffic, then between two hosts in one pod or Intra pod traffic.
 This will show if there are any performance losses due to the spine.

 **To-Re-Work**